uvalib/monorepo/src/authorTitleIndex.md

 Petronius, *Satyricon* (1929) 176

 *Philosophies of Art and Beauty,* ed.
-Albert Hofstadter and RichardnKuhns (1964) G103
+Albert Hofstadter and RichardnK hns (1964) G103

 Plato, *The Republic* (1941) 342